 - Browser caching or extensions may be interfering.

 - Try clearing your browser cache and see if that helps.

-- Also, it's a good idea to disable any browser extensions you have installed.
+- Disable any browser extensions you have installed.

-- You could also try using another browser and see if that helps (and make sure all of your browsers are up-to-date).
+- Try using another browser and see if that helps.

-Whenever you get disconnected, the chat widget will automatically notify the patron and prompt them to submit a ticket, instead.
+Whenever you get disconnected, the chat widget will automatically notify the patron and prompt them to submit a ticket.
 Once your connection is restored, a green alert message will display in your dashboard indicating at what time you were reconnected.

 A chat can also end if the patron gets disconnected.
 For example, the patron's WiFi connection may have dropped, or they navigated away from the chat widget.
 In cases like this, LibChat will first attempt to reconnect the patron.
 If unable to reconnect, the chat session will end.
 The patron's widget will then notify them that they were unable to reconnect and ask them if they would like to submit a ticket for follow up, instead.

 Managing a disconnected patron

 - The chat status indicator will turn to an orange, bullseye () icon to indicate that the user is attempting to reconnect.